Working with hazardous substances

 If you own a company in the Netherlands, you must take measures to avoid or limit exposure of your employees to hazardous substances while carrying out their work.
 You must also make sure to protect people living near your company as well as the environment.

-Risk inventory and evaluation (RI&E)
+Risk assessment and evaluation (RI&E)

-Any hazards within your business are stated in your company’s risk inventory and evaluation (RI&E).
+Any hazards within your business are stated in your company’s risk assessment and evaluation (RI&E).
 The RI&E also describes the protective measure you take.
 You have to conduct an RI&E and it should always be available to your employees.

 Major accident hazards and additional RI&E (Brzo and ARIE)

 Depending on the amount of the hazardous substances your company manages, there are extra lower-tier and higher-tier requirements.
-These requirements are governed by the Major Accident Decree (Besluit risico’s zware ongevallen, Brzo), based on the European Seveso Directive, and the supplementary Risk Inventory and Evaluation (ARIE, in Dutch).
+These requirements are governed by the Major Accident Decree (Besluit risico’s zware ongevallen, Brzo), based on the European Seveso Directive, and the supplementary Risk Assessment and Evaluation (ARIE, in Dutch).

-Additional risk inventory and evaluation
+Additional risk assessment and evaluation

 Brzo 2015